Decision Intelligence™

 And communities are paying for it.

-Organizations are racing to meet growing demand for AI services by building data centers, securing energy, and deploying compute, often committing irreversible capital before the full system is understood.
+Organizations are racing to meet growing demand for AI services and data infrastructure by building facilities, securing energy, and committing capital before the full system is understood.
+That misalignment shows up as grid strain, stranded capital, and community impact.

 Power grids under strain